elral/MF_FW4Picos_MS/README.md

 ![image](PicoMicro_MS_top.png)
 ![image](PicoMicro_MS_bottom.png)

-The **PicoNano** can also be used with Master/Slave firmware which is part of the releases.
+The **PicoNanoMS** can also be used with Master/Slave firmware which is part of the releases.
 The additional two connectors are also placed on the board like for the ProMicroMS.

 ![image](PicoNano_top.png)
 ![image](PicoNano_bottom.png)